domo141/ioiomxtx/README.md

 `$HOME/bin/` but leaves `$HOME/.local/share/mxtx/` around).

-Like mentioned before `mxtx` need to be installed on all endpoints tunnels are to be created. `make a` can be used to (git-)archive sources for offline copying.
+Like mentioned before `mxtx` need to be installed on all endpoints tunnels are to be created. `make dist` can be used to (git-)archive sources for bootstrap copying.

 ### naming and tab completion